MAZDA RADAR CRUISE CONTROL (MRCC) SYSTEM [(US)]

 Note

-• If the vehicle speed decreases to 20 km/h {12 mph} or less while in constant speed control mode, the body control module (BCM) cancels constant speed control mode and switches to standby status.
+• If the vehicle speed decreases to 20 km/h {12 mph} or less while in constant speed control mode, the body control module (BCM) cancels constant speed control mode and switches to standby status.• When the front radar sensor and forward sensing camera (FSC) detect a vehicle ahead, constant speed control mode switches to headway control mode.

 am3zzn00009187